Does everyone who completes the program receive a job offer?

 Can the remote program be done from any location, or the candidate has to be in the USA?

 You may participate in the remote program from any location, but you must be eligible to work in the US upon completion of the program.
-Also, please note that as a participant in the program, you must be available generally from 9am-6pm Pacific Time, which may make participation in the full-time program difficult from vastly different time zones.
+Also, please note that as a participant in the program, you must be available generally from 9am-6pm Pacific Time for group activities plus times in the mornings and evenings for 1 on 1 meetings, which may make participation in the full-time program difficult from vastly different time zones.

 Could I get more details about how the remote program works in comparison to the local sessions?

-The content of the remote program is identical to the in-person programs, with the only difference being that the companies in the remote program are located all over the US but not in NYC, Silicon Valley, or Boston.
-During the session, interactions are virtual and participants can reside anywhere in the US.
-That being said, if you are more interested in working in Silicon Valley, NYC, or Boston, then we recommend applying for those programs versus the remote program.
+The content of the remote program is identical to the in-person programs, with the only difference being that the companies in the remote program are located outside of NYC, Silicon Valley, and Boston.
+During the session, interactions are virtual and participants can reside anywhere in the US where they can secure a quiet place with stable internet.
+That being said, if you are more interested in working in Silicon Valley, NYC, or Boston, then you should apply for the in-person programs.